pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

 ---
 layout: post
 published: true
-title: Turning Wine Images Into Sound
+title: Recovering Sound From a Wine Bottle Label
 ---

 In this post, I follow a procedure from a recent episode of